 “And so in the last stage before I actually start writing, I create a little folder in Devonthink for each of the chapters.
 And then I sit down and read through every single little snippet that I’ve uncovered over the past year or so of research.
 And as I’m reading them on the screen, I just drag them into the chapter folder where I think they will be most useful.
 Some snippets get dragged to multiple folders; most don’t make it into any folder.
 But I read through them all, and in reading through them all, I have a completely new contextual experience of them, because I’m at the end of the research cycle, not at the beginning.
 They feel like pieces of a puzzle that’s coming together, instead of hints or hunches.”

 What do most authors do?
 If my book is any indication, they probably use Microsoft Word and have multiple piles of books and printed articles on their office desk or dining room table, corresponding to the different chapters and themes within their book.

 How did I secure permission to publish the case studies?
 During the fall of 2009, while preparing the research, I attended the ANA Multicultural, Geoscape, and other marketing conferences asking executives who presented to write up their case studies and add additional commentary for my book.
 Since they had already received corporate approval to present at the conference, many said yes.
 That ended up being a great way to recruit marketers to share their case studies.

 How many companies did I contact in order to yield eight case studies?
-I probably contacted ten times as many.
+I probably contacted eight times as many.
 Fortunately, many of my early readers tell me that the case studies make the concepts in the book very real and understandable for marketers.

 Editing Your Book: The Hard Part